 The Psychology of Grieving for your Pet by Drew Elliot

 A very good friend of mine, Drew Eillot, recently interviewed me for an article he wrote, “The Psychology of Grieving for Your Pet.”
 I was honored that he reached out to me for this very helpful article.
 I have posted a link below to the story in the Holly Springs Sun.
 I have experienced pet loss myself and I find it very important to be able to have an ongoing dialogue with others about the loss.
-The Association for Pet Loss and Bereavement hosts chats that can be a helpful way to connect with others who are experiencing the same feelings that you are.
-I have posted a link to the chat room information below as well.
 Azure

 Link to Drew’s Story, The Psychology of Grieving for your Pet